Meet your Dietitian!

 bowl of vegetable salads

-Lucy is a Registered Dietitian working across GP practices in Ardwick & Longsight.
-She has worked in the NHS for 8 years, spending most of that time at both adults and children’s hospitals.
+Joe is a Registered Dietitian working across GP practices in Ardwick & Longsight.
+He started in his current role in May 2024.
+He has previously worked in the NHS as a Community Dietitian since 2020, helping both adults and children with their diet and health.

-Being a Registered Dietitian means that Lucy looks at the most up to date research around food and health, and then translates that into practical advice for the public.
+Being a Registered Dietitian means that Joe looks at the most up to date research around food and health, and then translates that into practical advice for the public.
+In 1-to-1 appointments, Joe does not act as the “food police” – he will collaborate with you to form a specially tailored action plan that takes into account your individual circumstances, beliefs, personal goals, and health needs in a judgement-free and compassionate environment.

 Real Food Real Health course – sign up now!